Blubell26/giuliapacciotti.com/_posts/2026-09-22-we-call-it-freedom.md

---
+---
-##layout: post
+layout: post
 title: We Call It Freedom Because Nobody Stops Us
 description: Nobody stops us from injecting toxins into our own faces, so we call it freedom.
 A post about choices that arrive already designed.
 date: 2026-09-21
 image: freedom-nobody-stops-us.jpg
-category: Psycho-Spiritual
+category: psycho-spiritual
---
+---

 *On toxins, menus, and choices we did not design*